byronsanchez/system-infrastructure/README.md

 Here is the list of incompatible patterns:

-  - web.pp and mail.pp - both define an MTA package resource.
-Only one MTA can be installed per node at a time. mail.pp uses msmtp for simple delivery of mail to an external mail server, whereas web.pp uses exim as an actual mail server.
+  - workstation.pp and mail.pp - both define an MTA package resource.
+Only one
+    MTA can be installed per node at a time. mail.pp uses postfix for network-wide send only delivery of mail, whereas workstation.pp uses msmtp for simple workstation delivery of mail
   - vpnserver.pp and vpnclient.pp - both contain a config that defines an
     individual role as a client or a server